mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 ...

 November 12, 2022.
 While I was studying at the library last night, I received a text from Shari inviting me to attend a pizza party with David and his relatives.
 She was going to have a baby shower at someone else’s place.
-So I decided to go.

 David’s family and relatives definitely had a different family dynamic, which I was okay with, except that I never felt like I was part of the family.
 I guess I wasn’t related by blood, but still.